DiamondGotCat/nercone-shell/README.md

 ### Customization
 These settings customize the behavior of Nersh.
 - `show_version`: Sets whether to display version information at startup.
+- `accent_color`: Accent color used for prompts etc.
 - `override_env`: Sets the environment variables you want to set at startup in dictionary format.
 - `autoruns`: Sets the shell scripts you want to run at startup in array format.